happyworm/smartReadFile/README.md

  * API Example
  */

-// You could check they have rights to access the media here.
-//  - No checking in this example.

 // Perform some form of security validation.
 // EG., You could check their PHP session is logged in.
 $granted = true; // Bypass validation.